-The goals of our program are threefold.
-We want to provide you with insight into various career paths, facilitate opportunities for you to make professional contacts, and equip you with marketable skills for jobs and graduate programs in theatre and not-for-profit management.
-Our comprehensive program provides hands-on experience in not-for-profit theatre administration & production.
-Through such features as our VIP Signature Seminars, Signature Mentorship, and the In-House Meeting Swap, Signature interns gain a wealth of insight and invaluable guidance in their careers.
-If you are an undergraduate, early-career professional, or graduate student, read on about our exciting program.
+The goals of our program are to provide you, the Intern, with valuable insight into various career paths, facilitate opportunities to make professional contacts, and equip you with marketable skills for future academic programs and employment opportunities in theatre and not-for-profit management.
+Our comprehensive program provides hands-on experience in theatre administration and production, through such features as our Signature Seminars, Signature Mentorship, and the In-House Meeting Swap.

 A Signature Intern

-An essential goal of our program is to equip you with marketable skills by giving you project-specific tasks under the guidance of your department staff.
-A Signature intern will gain experience primarily through these projects and by handling various day-to-day administrative duties.
-As a Signature intern, you are completely integrated in the daily functions of the company and are considered a vital member of our staff.
-You will work closely with your department, participating in all department meetings, as well as all full-staff events and special events, which include but are not limited to:
+A Signature intern will gain experience primarily through hands-on involvement in departmental or organizational projects and by participating in various day-to-day administrative duties.
+As a Signature intern, you are completely integrated into the daily functions of the company and are considered a vital member of our team.
+You will work closely with your department, participating in all department meetings, as well as all-staff events and special events.

-Midway through your time at Signature you will be paired with a mentor.
-Through regular check-ins with the Internship Coordinator, you get a chance to discuss your interests and make requests for a mentor.
-This part of our program is intended to help develop relationship-building skills and foster professional relationships that can possibly last beyond your time here at Signature.
+Midway through your time at Signature, you will be paired with a mentor.
+Through check-ins with the Internship Coordinator, you will have the opportunity to discuss your interests and request specific mentors.
+The mentorship program is intended to help develop relationship-building skills and foster professional relationships that may last beyond your time here at Signature.

 In-House Meeting Swaps

-To accommodate our interns' growing interests and curiosities as they uncover the various facets of our company, we've implemented a feature of our program that allows them to get a direct look into the mechanics of each department, no matter what internship they've been hired for.
-So that if, let's say, you're an artistic intern with a budding interest in fundraising, you get the chance to sit in on development meetings.
-Or if you're a general management intern, and you want to experience a production meeting, you're more than welcome!
-Such features of our program aim to give our interns as dynamic an internship experience as possible.
+To accommodate any growing interests and curiosities developed as you uncover the various facets of Signature Theatre, we've added In-House Meeting Swaps to provide a direct look into the mechanics of each department, no matter your primary internship department.
+For example, if you're an Artistic Intern with a budding interest in fundraising, you will have the chance to sit-in on Development team meetings.
+Or, if you are a General Management Intern, and want to experience a Production meeting, you will be more than welcome to attend!

 APPLICATION & DEADLINES

-Internships are offered for the Fall (September to December), Spring (January to May), and Summer (June to August) sessions.
-Full-time internships range from no less than 40 hours a week.
-Part-time internships range from no less than 20 to 29 hours a week.
+Internships are offered in Fall (September to December), Spring (January to May), and Summer (June to August) sessions.
+Full-time interns must be available for a minimum of 40 hours per week, while part-time interns must be available for a minimum of 20 hours per week.

 A Complete Application:

-5. A non-creative writing sample of approximately 500 to 1000 words (for artistic and literary only)
+• A Non-Creative Writing Sample of approximately 500 to 1000 words (required for Artistic and Literary Internships, only)

-Interviews are required.
-We greatly prefer in-person interviews, but can also arrange for phone interviews if necessary.
+Interviews for internship positions are required.
+We strongly prefer in-person interviews, but can arrange for phone interviews, if necessary.

 SIGNATURE THEATRE INTERNSHIP POSITIONS